undees/rforce/README.txt

 == DESCRIPTION:

-RForce is a simple, usable binding to the SalesForce API.
+RForce is a simple, usable binding to the Salesforce API.

 == FEATURES/PROBLEMS: